 - 2 tablespoons unsalted butter, cold, diced

-Then combine the apples, flour, cinnamon and nutmeg together and spoon evenly into the crust.
-Dice the cold butter into even smaller cubes and dot over the apple filling.
+Next, combine the apples, flour, cinnamon and nutmeg together, and spoon evenly into the crust.
+Dice the cold butter into even smaller cubes, and dot over the apple filling.
 Unroll remaining pie crust; place over apple filling and firmly press both crusts together.
-Remove any crust hanging over pan with the back edge of a knife and then you can crimp or design edges as you see fit.
+Remove any crust hanging over pan with the back edge of a knife, then you can crimp or design edges as you see fit.

-Cut 4-5 slits into the top of the pie to release steam and cover only the edges of the pie with aluminum foil to prevent excess browning.
-Place pie on large pan to catch overflow and bake for 50 minutes, removing the foil from the edges the last 10 mins of cooking.
-After 50 mins you're looking for golden brown crust and the apples to be soft when a knife is inserted through a slit.
+Cut 4-5 slits into the top of the pie to release steam, and cover only the edges of the pie with aluminum foil to prevent excess browning.
+Place pie on large pan to catch overflow and bake for 50 minutes, removing the foil from the edges the last 10 minutes of cooking.
+After 50 minutes, you’re looking for golden brown crust and the apples to be soft when a knife is inserted through a slit.

-Allow pie to cool/rest for 10-15 mins on a wire rack and lastly place a serving plate over the pie and then invert pie onto the plate.
-Gently remove the pie pan, which should remove easily but you may have to transfer any lingering pecans.
-Allow to cool completely then cover pie with plastic until ready to serve.
+Allow pie to cool/rest for 10-15 minutes on a wire rack, then place a serving plate over the pie and invert pie onto the plate.
+Gently remove the pie pan, which should come off easily, but you may have to transfer any lingering pecans.
+Allow to cool completely, then cover pie with plastic until ready to serve.